Can you hear the Sonics?

-A last roll-of-the-dice appointment with a Psychiatrist led to regular therapy sessions and, within the year, medication.
-As the depression began to lift, Tobi found himself flooded with years of repressed emotions; he set up a rudimentary home recording studio, the slow grind of his recovery and music-making evolving together
+A last roll-of-the-dice appointment with a psychiatrist led to regular therapy sessions and, within the year, medication.
+As the depression began to lift, I found myself flooded with years of repressed emotions.
+I set up a rudimentary home recording studio, the slow grind of my recovery and music-making evolving together.